-The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include the perborate substances named on page 1 of the current document in Annex XIV of the REACH regulation (list of substances subject to authorisation).
+The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include the phthalate substances named above in Annex XIV of the REACH regulation (list of substances subject to authorisation).
 The public consultation was held in the context of ECHA's draft 7th Annex XIV recommendation and took place between 18 November 2015 and 18 February 2016.